kamidev/survey_api/README.md

 Make sure Postgres 9.6 or later is installed.

-You must hav a database user with permission to create databases.
-On a dev machine it is convenient to use th `postgres` user with password `postgres`.
+You must have a database user with permission to create databases.
+On a dev machine it is convenient to use the `postgres` user with password `postgres`.

 For produktion use, this is dangerous and you should pick something else.